TomasKukumberg/Youtube_Popup_Blocker/README.md

 ```bash
 git clone https://github.com/TomasKukumberg/React-portfolio.git
 ```
+### 2. Enable devmode
-### 2. Go to your browser/extensions/ and enable dev mode in the top right
+Go to your browser/extensions/ and enable dev mode in the top right.
+### 3. Load the extension
-### 3. Click the 'Load unpacked extension' and choose the cloned folder
+Click the 'Load unpacked extension' and choose the cloned folder.